All Episodes

 Literally, every plane, every boat, blow every single one of them up.

-They'll still take the the risk.
+They'll still take the risk.

-Like to catch a predator was on for I don't know how many years.
+Like, to catch a predator was on for, I don't know how many years.

 I know.